Kris-Sekula/mgh80/README.md

 # mgh80 - "The Arduino of the 80s"

+![picture of v1.0](https://github.com/Kris-Sekula/mgh80/blob/main/MGH80_v1.0_front.jpg)

 The 5 chip Z80 single-board "computer", is a very simple Z80 based "controller" with 8255 for I/O plus a "Z50Bus" expansion connector.

-![picture of v1.0](https://github.com/Kris-Sekula/mgh80/blob/main/MGH80_v1.0_front.jpg)

-It features an option to use a local crystal-based oscillator or oscillator module.
+Features an option to use a local crystal-based oscillator or oscillator module.
 There is an onboard selector to choose between 27c256 EPROM and 28C256 EEPROM.

 Onboard address decoder:
 * ROM at 0000h - 7FFFh